-Failing any special provision to the contrary, the Conciliation Commission shall lay down its own procedure, which in any case must provide for both Parties being heard.
-In regard to enquiries, the Commission, unless it unanimously decides otherwise, shall act in accordance with the provisions of Chapter III (International Commissions of Enquiry) of the Hague Convention1 of October 18, 1907, for the Pacific Settlement of International Disputes.
+Failing any special provision to the contrary, the Conciliation Commission shall lay down its own procedure, which in any case must provide for the hearing of both Parties.
+In regard to enquiries, the Commission, unless it unanimously decides otherwise, shall act in accordance with the provisions of Chapter III (International Commissions of Enquiry) of the Hague Convention of October 18th, 1907, for the Pacific Settlement of International Disputes.